 Sentence pair length

-The total character count includes all characters - letters but also white spaces, punctuation- from both the source and target sentences.
-Be sure to take the type of language into consideration (for example Chinese and English).
-If the source language is not CJK-like and the target language is CJK (or the other way around), this filter will be ignored.
+The total character count includes all characters - letters, white spaces and punctuation- from both the source and target sentences.
+Take the type of language into consideration (for example Chinese and English); if the source language is not CJK-like and the target language is CJK (or the other way around), this filter will be ignored.

 Length ratio